Getting the right support at the right times can make a world of difference to those living with sarcoma and their carers.

 - Counselling and support groups can provide patients with someone to talk to from outside their support network.

-- Similarly, the peer network found at support group allows patients to discuss their concerns and feelings with people who have been through a similar experience; this importantly tries to prevent the rarity of sarcoma making patients feel they are alone.
+- Similarly, support groups allows patients to discuss their concerns and feelings with people who have been through a similar experience; this importantly tries to prevent the rarity of sarcoma making patients feel they are alone.
 However, only 28% of patients were told about their local sarcoma-specific peer support group.

 - Getting the right information at the right time can make a big difference to mental health.
 It can help people who have been diagnosed with sarcoma to make better informed decisions about their treatment, prepare better for treatment, and help them cope with their mental wellbeing at such a difficult time.